Rune Holta

 Rune Holta (born 29 August 1973 in Stavanger, Norway) is a speedway rider.
+He grew up in Randaberg, Norway, but has been a Polish citizen since 2002.

+Career

+In 1994, Holta finished runner-up to Mikael Karlsson in the final of the 1994 Speedway Under-21 World Championship following a run-off for the title.
+This was the same year that Holta won the first of his four Norwegian Individual Speedway Championships.

-He grew up in Randaberg Norway, but has been a Polish citizen since 2002, allowing him to represent Poland in international competitions and was a member of their Speedway World Cup winning teams in 2005, 2007 & 2010.
+In 2002, he took Polish citizenship, allowing him to represent Poland in international competitions and was a member of their Speedway World Cup winning teams in 2005, 2007 and 2010.
 He has also won the Polish Championship in 2003 and 2007.

 In 2020, he rode for Dackarna Malilla in the Swedish Elit League and for Włókniarz Częstochowa in the Polish Ekstraliga.
 In 2022, he helped PSŻ Poznań win the 2022 2.Liga.

 Awards

 For his sport achievements, he received: